 Early Science Program

 The ALCF’s upcoming ESP will have two phases and two separate calls for proposals.
-The first phase will be for Theta, an early production system based on Intel’s second-generation Xeon Phi processor.
+The first phase is for Theta, an early production system based on Intel’s second-generation Xeon Phi processor.
 Slated for delivery in late 2016, Theta will serve as a bridge between the ALCF’s current system, Mira, and the next leadership-class supercomputer, Aurora, which is scheduled for delivery in 2018.
-The Theta ESP call for proposals was open from April 22 - May 22, 2015.
-The call is now closed and proposal evaluation has begun.
+The Theta ESP call for proposals was open from April 22 - May 22, 2015, and projects were selected in July.
+For details, see the Theta ESP project announcement.

 The second phase of the ESP will be for Aurora, a fully integrated system featuring multiple Intel HPC technologies, including third-generation Xeon Phi processors, second-generation Omni-Path, a powerful memory architecture and advanced file system storage and software.
 The call for proposals for the Aurora ESP will be announced in 2016.

-The upcoming ESP will be based on the ALCF's highly successful Mira ESP.
+The Theta and Aurora Early Science Programs will be based on the ALCF's highly successful Mira ESP.